-Present/Future Probability: You will use may, might and could to represent events having a possibility
+Present Probability - You will use may, might and could to represent events having a possibility to take

 Present/Future Expectation: When you expect something to take place but you are not 100% sure of that,

-1. Surety about the Present: While making any decision about the present, you will use “must” when
+Surety about the Present - While making any decision about the present, you will use "must" when you

 Modal auxiliaries are used where some deduction is needed for a situation.
 Here deduction means drawing